-Our service is different to the way many traditional accountancy firms operate, so when switching you need to be aware that things might work slightly differently.
+Our service is different from the way many traditional accountancy firms operate, so when switching you need to be aware that things might work slightly differently.

 It's vital that you do this to ensure that the figures in your Crunch account are a true reflection of your company's bank accounts.

-To guarantee your figures are accurate we need all transactions entered into the system to be dated from your new accounting year with Crunch.
-To make this simple we've created a few features to assist you.
+To guarantee your Crunch account figures are accurate, we need all transactions entered into the system to be dated from your new accounting year with Crunch.

-To save time we recommend you use your judgement to create a generic supplier for certain miscellaneous expenses.
-For example, you may frequent a number of food vendors for your business lunch, but we'd suggest you group them under one default category such as 'Subsistence'.
+To save time, we recommend that you create a generic supplier for certain miscellaneous expenses.
+For example, you may frequent a number of food vendors for your business lunch, but we'd suggest you group them under one ‘default expense category’ such as 'Subsistence'.

-You can use the same method for "Travel" for public transport modes; buses, trains, cabs etc. However, please keep "Business Mileage" separate from "Travel and Subsistence".
+You can use the same method for ‘Travel’ for public transport modes: buses, trains, cabs, etc. However, please keep ‘Mileage Allowance’ separate from ‘Travel’ and ‘Subsistence’.

-Once you have these basic suppliers recorded in Crunch, you can begin to create your transactions directly from the bank statement uploaded into your Crunch account.
-By transferring directly from your statements your transactions are guaranteed to be accurate.
+Once you have these basic suppliers recorded, you can begin to create your transactions directly from the .csv bank statement uploaded into your Crunch account.
+By creating the data directly from your bank statements your transactions are guaranteed to be accurate.

-During the initial conversation with your Client Manager we established the date on which Crunch takes over the filing of your quarterly VAT return.
+During the initial conversation with your client manager, we’ll need to establish the date on which Crunch takes over the filing of your quarterly VAT returns.